 A driver can check on their vehicle’s health, locate their vehicle, find fueling stations, and much more.
 Flutter allowed BMW to do all this from one codebase instead of creating a separate version for Android and iOS devices.

 Cross-platform development offers a lot of benefits compared to native development.
 However, that doesn’t mean native development isn’t worth pursuing if it leads to a better app for you.

 Some developers are wary of relying on big companies to maintain their frameworks.
 React Native is maintained by Facebook, while Google keeps up Flutter.
 If either of those companies decides it doesn’t make business sense to support those frameworks anymore, anyone using them is out of luck.

 But let’s be honest: Facebook and Google are two of the biggest tech companies out there, so the chance of that happening is minimal.
 Even if it does, these projects are free and open-source — there will always be a way for the community to continue its development, the same way it happens with other popular programming languages and frameworks.

 And beyond the cons of cross-platform frameworks covered above, native apps have a few other benefits to consider…

 React Native and Flutter both do a great job at giving users a great experience, but neither can measure up to the speed of native apps.
 While you can make high-performing apps with React Native and Flutter, native apps make it easier.

-While Flutter is better in this regard, it still doesn’t match native speeds.
+While Flutter is faster than React Native in this regard, it still doesn’t match native speeds.
 If your app needs as much performance as you can give it — for a high-demand CPU or a low-latency app like 2D/3D gaming experiences — then native is likely the best choice.